baliganikhil/JS_Grid/README.md

 There are several times when we represent data in a table.
 And we have to perform loops and create table rows.
 However that is just representing data in a basic format.
 There are several instances when we want to filter table data, or sort them, etc.

 Since this is a repetitive task I thought of writing some code.
 I wrote this very quickly, so it may not be very well written, but gets the work done nicely very often.
-I am still working on this, but read on to see what all can be done
+I am still working on this, but read on to see what all can be done at this point of time

 GRID - Can be used to rapidly deploy forms, tables, form-table controls, and now charts.

+#### Works very well with Twitter Bootstrap CSS
+By default, the tables and forms generated will look plain.
+So you can use your own CSS styles with them.
+If you want to save time and plough through quickly, then you can just include Twitter Bootstrap CSS and see the tables transform.

+#### Example Call

 Here is an example of a call